 If you want to work in heating, cooling, and refrigeration, South Dakota has several solid training paths.
-HVAC work is steady and in demand here.
+HVAC work is steady and widely needed here.
 But before you start, the right schooling will make a big difference.

 Here's what you need to know about where to train and how to get ready for the job.